bachmannlinus/MTECmqtt-Dockerimage/README.md

 # MTECmqtt-Dockerimage for MTEC-Energybutler

 ## Introduction
-Thanks to the MTECmqtt-Project from croedel (https://github.com/croedel/MTECmqtt) Ì have made an Dockerimage that runs the pythonscripts from the Project.
+Thanks to the MTECmqtt-Project from croedel (https://github.com/croedel/MTECmqtt) I have made an Dockerimage that runs the pythonscripts from the Project.

 ## Pull Image
 ```